 In calm markets, most platforms perform adequately.
 The true test occurs during periods of high activity.
 If a platform experiences outages or order delays during volatility, the consequences can be significant.

 For long-term investors placing infrequent trades, minor execution differences may not materially affect outcomes.
+This is especially true when investing in diversified assets such as index funds or ETFs, which we explain in our guide to investment types like stocks, bonds, and funds.
 For those managing larger positions or using limit orders strategically, reliability becomes more important.

 Not all investment platforms offer the same account structures.
 Depending on your jurisdiction, you may need access to tax-advantaged retirement accounts, business investment accounts, or custodial accounts.